Category: Repositories

 District Attorney’s Office, Denver, CO

-Prosecution’s motion in limine in a 1994 Colorado murder-sexual offense case.
-The prosecution sought to admit several “sanitized” police contacts with the defendant in Denver in 1994.
-This motion in limine was an attempt to limit prejudicial elements of the police contacts.
+Prosecution’s motion in limine in the trial of a Colorado murder-sexual offense that occurred in 1994.
+The prosecution sought to admit “sanitized” police encounters with the defendant that occurred in Denver during the timeframe prior to the murder to limit any unfairly prejudicial details or facts.

 Legal Document Repository